Quantum-Inspired Perfect Matching under Vertex-Color Constraints: Algorithms for EXISTS-PMVC-Sym-Bounded

 \begin{lemma} The symbolic polynomial representation of the determinant of an $n\times n$ matrix with $d$ symbols can be solved in $O(n^{2d+1})$ by fraction-free Gaussian Elimination. \end{lemma}

-We have shown above that the decision version of PM-VC-Sym is in RNC if the number of colors is bounded.
-Nevertheless, it is not straightforward how to actually obtain such a perfect matching, which is often desirable.
+It is not yet obvious how to actually obtain such a PM, which is often desirable.
 An elegant solution was proposed in \cite{mulmuley1987matching} for obtaining a PM in XPM, based on isolating lemma.
-We extend this approach for obtaining a legal PM in PM-VC-Sym by proving Theorem \ref{theorem:findingPM}. \begin{theorem} There exists a polynomial randomized algorithm such that if a graph has a PM in the set of legal vertex colorings $\mathcal{C}$ defined by a system of symmetric constraints, it returns a legal perfect matching with probability at least $1/2$. \end{theorem}
+We extend this method for obtaining a legal PM in EXISTS-PMVC-Sym by Theorem \ref{theorem:findingPM}. \begin{theorem} There exists a polynomial randomized algorithm such that if a graph has a PM in the set of legal vertex colorings $\mathcal{C}$ defined by a system of symmetric constraints, it returns a legal perfect matching with probability at least $1/2$. \end{theorem}

-The intuition of the isolating-lemma-based algorithm is, when we randomly assign integer weights to all edges, there is a good chance that there will be a unique legal perfect matching with minimum weight, which the search procedure can focus on.
+The intuition of the isolating-lemma-based algorithm is, when we randomly assign integer weights to all edges, there is a decent chance that there will be a unique legal perfect matching with minimum weight, which the search procedure can focus on.

-On planar graphs, the RNC algorithm for PM-VC-Sym based on symbolic determinant can be derandomized by \textit{Pfaffian orientation} \cite{thomas2006survey}.
+On planar graphs, the RNC algorithm for EXISTS-PMVC-Sym-Bounded based on symbolic determinant can be derandomized by \textit{Pfaffian orientation} \cite{thomas2006survey}.
 A Pfaffian orientation is an assignment of $\{\pm 1\}$ to all symbols $\{x_{ij}\}$ in the Tutte Matrix $T$, such that all terms in $det(T)$ are positive.
-The high level idea is, after we evaluate the matrix $A$ on a Pfaffian orientation deterministically, $G$ has a legal perfect matching iff. $det(A)$ has a legal term in $\mathcal{M}_\mathcal{C}$ with non-zero coefficient.
+The high-level idea is, after we evaluate the matrix $A$ on a Pfaffian orientation deterministically, $G$ has a legal perfect matching iff $\sqrt{det(A)}$ has a legal term in $\mathcal{M}_\mathcal{C}$ with non-zero coefficient.
 It is shown in \cite{kasteleyn1967graph} that planar graphs are Pfaffian orientable.